4383/4383.github.io/_posts/2019-7-23-how-to-patch-openstack-tripleo.markdown

 ---
 layout: post
-title:  "How to patch openstack tripelo"
+title:  "How to patch openstack tripelo with a new apache engine"
 description: "How to patch openstack tripleo and especially your undercloud to test your changes"
 date:   2019-7-23 16:31:00 +0100
 image: tripleo.png